-- a) A GWS supplier with a significant deficiency is in violation of the treatment technique requirement if, within 120 days (or earlier if directed by the Agency by a SEP issued pursuant to Section 611.110) of receiving written notice from the Agency of the significant deficiency, the system does not do either of the following: - 1) It does not complete corrective action in accordance with any applicable Agency plan review processes or other Agency guidance and direction, including Agency specified interim actions and measures, or - 2) It is not in compliance with an Agency-approved corrective action plan and schedule. - b) Unless the Agency invalidates a fecal indicator-positive groundwater source sample pursuant to Section 611.802(d), a GWS supplier is in violation of the treatment technique requirement if, within 120 days (or earlier if directed by the Agency) after meeting the conditions of Section 611.803(a)(1) or (a)(2), the supplier does not do either of the following: - 1) It does not complete corrective action in accordance with any applicable Agency plan review processes or other Agency guidance and direction, including Agency-specified interim measures, or - 2) It is not in compliance with an Agency-approved corrective action plan and schedule. - c) A GWS supplier subject to the requirements of Section 611.803(b)(3) that fails to maintain at least 4-log treatment of viruses (using inactivation, removal, or an d) A GWS supplier must give public notification pursuant to Section 611.903 for the treatment technique violations specified in subsections (a), (b) and (c) of this Section.

-Agency-approved combination of 4-log virus inactivation and removal) before or at the first customer for a groundwater source is in violation of the treatment technique requirement if the failure is not corrected within four hours after determining the supplier is not maintaining at least 4-log treatment of viruses before or at the first customer.
+- a) A GWS supplier with a significant deficiency is in violation of the treatment technique requirement if, within 120 days (or earlier if directed by the Agency by a SEP issued pursuant to Section 611.110) of receiving written notice from the Agency of the significant deficiency, the system does not do either of the following: - 1) It does not complete corrective action in accordance with any applicable Agency plan review processes or other Agency guidance and direction, including Agency specified interim actions and measures, or - 2) It is not in compliance with an Agency-approved corrective action plan and schedule. - b) Unless the Agency invalidates a fecal indicator-positive groundwater source sample underpursuant to Section 611.802(d), a GWS supplier is in violation of the treatment technique requirement if, within 120 days (or earlier if directed by the Agency) after meeting the conditions of Section 611.803(a)(1) or (a)(2), the supplier does not do either of the following: - 1) It does not complete corrective action in accordance with any applicable Agency plan review processes or other Agency guidance and direction, including Agency-specified interim measures, or - 2) It is not in compliance with an Agency-approved corrective action plan and schedule. - c) A GWS supplier subject to the requirements of Section 611.803(b)(3) that fails to maintain at least 4-log treatment of viruses (using inactivation, removal, or an Agency-approved combination of 4-log virus inactivation and removal) before or at the first customer for a groundwater source is in violation of the treatment technique requirement if the failure is not corrected within four hours after determining the supplier is not maintaining at least 4-log treatment of viruses before or at the first customer. - d) A GWS supplier must give public notification underpursuant to Section 611.903 for the treatment technique violations specified in subsections (a), (b) and (c).

-BOARD NOTE: Derived from 40 CFR 141.404, as added at 71 Fed.
-Reg.
-65574 (Nov.
-8, 2006).

-SUBPART T: REPORTING AND RECORDKEEPING

-Section 611.831 Monthly Operating Report (Repealed)

-Within 30 days following the last day of the month, each CWS supplier must submit a monthly operating report to the Agency on forms provided or approved by the Agency.

-Section 611.833 Cross Connection Reporting (Repealed)

-Each CWS supplier exempted pursuant to Section 17(b) of the Act [415 ILCS 5/17(b)] from the disinfection requirement must report monthly to the Agency its activity to educate and inform its customers about preventing contamination into the distribution system.

-Section 611.840 Reporting

-- a) Except where a shorter period is specified in this Part, a supplier must report to the Agency the results of any test measurement or analysis required by this Part within the following times, whichever is shortest: - 1) The first ten days following the month in which the result is received; or
+NOTICE OF PROPOSED AMENDMENTS (Source: Amended at 42 Ill.
+Reg, effective) SUBPART T: REPORTING AND RECORDKEEPING Section 611.831 Monthly Operating Report (Repealed) Within 30 days following the last day of the month, each CWS supplier must submit a monthly operating report to the Agency on forms provided or approved by the Agency.
+BOARD NOTE: This is an additional State requirement.
+(Source: Repealed at 42 Ill.
+Reg, effective) Section 611.833 Cross Connection Reporting (Repealed) Each CWS supplier exempted pursuant to Section 17(b) of the Act [415 ILCS 5/17(b)] from the disinfection requirement must report monthly to the Agency its activity to educate and inform its customers about preventing contamination into the distribution system.
+BOARD NOTE: This is an additional State requirement.
+(Source: Repealed at 42 Ill.
+Reg, effective) Section 611.840 Reporting a) Except where a shorter period is specified in this Part, a supplier must report to the Agency the results of any test measurement or analysis required by this Part within the following times, whichever is shortest: 1) The first ten days following the month in which the result is received; or The first ten days following the end of the required monitoring period, as specified by a SEP-issued pursuant to Section 611.110.